 The Martin Lithium is a piece of art.
 This high-quality hunting bow delivers a smooth feel with speed and accuracy.
 This bow combines a great deal of power and speed with precise accuracy.

 Hunters everywhere give this quality bow high marks for the overall performance and value.
 This is a great buy for the more experienced archer as it has power, speed, and accuracy.
 It is fun to use, built to last and can take whatever you can dish out in the woods.

 Specs: This bow features Nitro 3 cams, an axle-to-axle measurement of 33.25″.
 It has a 7″ brace height, a draw length adjustment between 31 and 38 inches.
 Its speed is 335 feet per second.
-The price range for this compound bow ranges from around $700- $900.
+The price for this compound bow is in the mid-high range.

 - High-quality hunting bow